 Prior to joining White & Case, Alina worked for three years as Deputy Counsel at the ICC International Court of Arbitration in Paris where she supervised more than two hundred commercial and investment arbitrations with a focus on Switzerland, Italy and Central Europe.

-Alina trained in the international arbitration department of a magic circle law firm in Paris and in a boutique law firm in Buenos Aires.
+Alina trained in the international arbitration department of a magic circle law firm in Paris and in a boutique arbitration firm in Buenos Aires.

 ICC arbitration concerning the revision of the price formula contained in a contract for the supply of natural gas between two Mediterranean countries.*